tc39/notes/meetings/2019-06/june-5.md

 YSK: I believe it was related to security issue where script could ???

-MS: May want to be able to inject it, but have to be able to inject before first import.
+MLS: May want to be able to inject it, but have to be able to inject before first import.

 YSK: (Repeating Kevin's queued question)

 KG: ok gated on import-maps shipping?
 Don't care about requirement on spec text.
 As process matter, need to be able to patch and polyfill,.
 As process matter, would we be ok browsers not ship this until they have first shipped import maps?
 Don't have that authority as committee, but can ask that of the champions.

-MS: Don't know how we do that.
+MLS: Don't know how we do that.
 WICG?
 Chicken and egg.
 Talking about mechanism without libraries.
 Should get to stage 4 but useless for now.

 YSK: (Repeating Mark's queued question) secure way to do operational hooks?

 MM: You showed model on how to do this.
 Pipeline that's in the host is operational.
 There's code in the host that's written in something.
 Operational hooks advantage and not disadvantage for security.
 The realm api is all about enabling some js code to act as code to other js code.
 Patrick from Moddable in TC53 presented operational loading proposal as part of compartments system for realms.
 Looks very good to me.
 Implemented in XS.
 Prototyping in realm shim.
 I'd recommend that loading and control of ??? between modules, that all concerns be folded into realm.

-MS: You and I talked about this after yesterday.
+MLS: You and I talked about this after yesterday.
 May be a way

 MM: We should fold these efforts together.
 Realms can't move forward without loading.
 Loading issues exactly same as issues you're facing here.

 YSK: (Checking queue)

-MS: Added stage 2 criteria slide: what are they?
+MLS: Added stage 2 criteria slide: what are they?
 Entrance criteria.
 See slide "stage 2 cirteria".
 We have 3 todos: 1) talk about namespaces.
 Single namespace?
 Multiple?
 Follow-up on what governance for namespace.
 2) polyfilling.
 Understand that needs to be dealt with.
 3) JHD would like us that Scripts can do imports of stdlib.
 Don't know if necessary, but we need to handle it.
 Separate proposal or part of same proposal is unclear.
 We think we need stage 2 criteria.
 Willing to discuss whether committee agrees.

 DE: great proposal.
 Support this for stage 2.
 Makes sense to leave things are placeholders.
 We can't just decide on gov model right now.
 We had good discussion about prefixes we can build on.
 Stage 2 makes a lot of sense, Stage 2 is where committee decides we're doing this, we have basic semantics.
 We have the loader change, which will integrate well with import maps, as well as JSON modules..
 Really in favor of that moving forward.

-MS: So what's your question?
+MLS: So what's your question?

 DE: More of a comment than a question.
 For async scripts you presented earlier this general statement which sounds good.
 For sync scripts I'm skeptical we'll find an answer.

-MS: I'm not eager to take that on—
+MLS: I'm not eager to take that on—

 DE: I think we can draw a conclusion to that during Stage 2.